alexnitta/faunauth/README.md

 1. [Refreshing authentication tokens in FQL](https://fauna.com/blog/refreshing-authentication-tokens-in-fql) - source code in [simple refresh blueprint](https://github.com/fauna-labs/fauna-blueprints/tree/main/official/auth/refresh-tokens-simple)
 2. [Detecting leaked authentication tokens in FQL](https://fauna.com/blog/detecting-leaked-authentication-tokens-in-fql) - source code in [advanced refresh blueprint](https://github.com/fauna-labs/fauna-blueprints/tree/main/official/auth/refresh-tokens-advanced)

 The `fauna` folder contains the building blocks for reusable FQL statements that can be added to an existing Fauna database.
 For example, the `login` function at [./fauna/src/login.js](./fauna/src/login.js) is added to a database by running the `CreateFunction` statement in [./fauna/resources/functions/login.js](./fauna/resources/functions/login.js).
-This creates a or user-defined function that can later be called with a Fauna client.
-The `signIn` function defined at
+This creates a UDF or user-defined function that can later be called with a Fauna client, which is done within [./src/auth/login](./src/auth/login.ts).

-#### Starting from a new database

-When starting from a new database, steps to get set up are:

--   delete existing migrations within packages/stories/fauna/migrations
--   create a new Admin key in the Fauna dashboard; save the key to a password manager
--   save the Admin key in packages/stories/.env.local under the `FAUNA_ADMIN_KEY` variable
--   run `export FAUNA_ADMIN_KEY=<key>` to set the environment variable in your terminal
--   run `npx fauna-schema-migrate run` to start up Fauna Schema Migrate
--   select the `generate` option to create migrations
--   select the `apply` option to apply migrations, which include the migration that creates the `public` role type
--   run `yarn create-public-key` to create a key with the `public` role type; save the key to a password manager
--   copy the public key and use it within your client-side application

-## Scripts

--   `yarn check-types`: runs `tsc` to validate TypeScript files, but does not generate any output.
--   `yarn create-public-key`: creates a FaunaDB key appropriately scoped for signing up / signing in a user, and reveals the key in the terminal

 ## Error handling